kuang-j-wei/odin-project/foundations/javascript_basics/notes.md

 * But it's not right to use upper case for age since it's not a hardcoded value

 ## Numbers
-* JavaScript only has one type of number - 64-bit floating point
+* JavaScript only has one type of `Number` - 64-bit floating point
   * Integers are accurate up to 15 digits
   * Floats are accurate up to 17th decimals
 * If we add number and a string with the operand `+`, the result will be a string concatenation